Atom-iQ/framework/README.md

 - capturing listener
 - passive listener

+### Reactive Virtual DOM
+**Reactive Virtual DOM** is an architecture (or concept) based on **Virtual DOM**, re-designed with reactive programming, and _**The Observer pattern**_.

+**Reactive Virtual DOM** nodes, returned in object tree structures from components (like in **Virtual DOM**), are divided into static (not-changeable in runtime) and observable (_"changeable"_ / streamable) nodes.
+The same rule is applied to props - every _non-observable_ value is static, not-changeable prop.
+Observable nodes or props, are most likely transformed from state (component's or global) or from other sources like `rvDOM` events or in example http calls.

+According to this, **Reactive Virtual DOM** is always just one tree of objects, where the parts of the UI (nodes/props), that are changing in runtime, are observable.
+When some state is updated, it's emitting new value and only parts of the **Reactive Virtual DOM** connected to that's state observable, are getting "informed about change", and updating that parts of **Reactive Virtual DOM**, without touching any other elements, causing atomic updates of the corresponding **DOM** nodes or properties.

+**Reactive Virtual DOM** architecture is designed for scalability - more complex the application is, the difference is greater, as the scope of operations affected by **Reactive Virtual DOM** updates, doesn't depend on the application size and structure.

 ### Scalable and extendable framework architecture
 The **Core library** (`@atom-iq/core`) includes **Reactive Virtual DOM Renderer**, core hooks (like `useState`or `useContext`) and _**TypeScript**_ interfaces.